-- the Atlas Nursery, breeding man-eating plants
+- The Atlas Nursery, breeding man-eating plants.

-- the Atlas Mortuary, raising an army of the dead
+- The Atlas Mortuary, raising an army of the dead.

-- Atlas Biotech, growing dinosaurs
+- Atlas Biotech, growing dinosaurs.

-- the Atlas Orphanage, raising weird kids with strong psychic abilities
+- The Atlas Orphanage, raising weird kids with strong psychic abilities.

-- Atlas Shipping, modern pirates plaguing wealthy boaters
+- Atlas Shipping, modern pirates plaguing wealthy boaters.

-- Atlas Records (no relation ), implanting subliminal mind-control messages into their releases
+- Atlas Records (no relation ), implanting subliminal mind-control messages into their releases.

-- Atlas Vineyards, making truth serum wine
+- Atlas Vineyards, making truth serum wine.

-- and a number of other fronts
+- And a number of other fronts.

 The Agents learned that M-11 had been programmed as a double agent for the Yellow Claw.
 They used him to track their enemy back to the scene of the earlier massacre, where Jimmy had been found.

 The New Khan

 The Yellow Claw — more properly the Golden Claw, or Master Plan — revealed that like him Jimmy was a descendant of Genghis Khan .

 Jimmy accepted the Spirit Banner of Temujin.
-He declared himself the leader of the Eternal Empire and the Atlas Foundation, but professed his determination to use their resources for the betterment of the world.
+He declared himself the leader of the Eternal Empire and the Atlas Foundation.
+But he also professed his determination to use their resources for the betterment of the world.

-When Venus was unwilling to use her powers to cause the Skrull soldiers to drown themselves, Jimmy accepted her decision – understanding her concerns — and ordered M-11 to execute the soldiers.
+When Venus was unwilling to use her powers to cause the Skrull soldiers to drown themselves, Jimmy accepted her decision – understanding her concerns.
+He ordered M-11 to execute the soldiers.

 The Agents moved on.
 They carried out covert actions against the invaders all over the world, and contacted others to help their resistance activities.

-Using this by way of an introduction, Jimmy played up the role of head of a criminal empire to set up an arms deal with Osborn for Uranian technology.
+Using this by way of an introduction, Jimmy played up the role of head of a criminal empire.
+He set up an arms deal with Osborn for Uranian technology.

 Fortunately M-11 recognised Wolverine as Logan, who’d left an explosive on him when they’d last met in 1958, and attacked.
 This reignited the fight, and the weaponry was destroyed as planned.

-The Thunderbolts attacked an illegal Atlas chemical weapons research facility in remote Louisiana.
+The Thunderbolts attacked an illegal Atlas chemical weapons research facility in a remote corner of Louisiana.
 While they’d been unaware of its existence, the Agents investigated and were ambushed.

 Jimmy had the Uranian (as Bob now called himself) implant a post-hypnotic suggestion in Scourge that he should shoot Osborn when next he saw him.
 It didn’t work as Osborn next appeared as a hologram, so only the Headsman was killed.

 The Jade Claw

-Suwin — now called the Jade Claw — was less than happy to see Jimmy.
+Suwan — now called the Jade Claw — was less than happy to see Jimmy.
 She initiated the war, using the Dragon’s corridor to strike at Atlas facilities all around the world.